puyion/change_gravity/README.md

 -the main tilemap is for the actual collisions but it is hidden because the parallax backgrounds are always at the back of every object

--added orbs that change gravity if you punch them
+-orbs that change gravity if you punch them (blue = player, red = enemy)

--added enemy that you can't hit but it can hurt you

--added orb that changes gravity of just the enemy
+-enemy can attack you, you can hit and despawn enemy

 CONTROLS: